 It is an understatement to say that the news of our day is quite fascinating and very telling of the overall state of

-world and national affairs from one extreme to another, which is best described as confusion.
-On one extreme,
+world and national affairs from one extreme to another, which is best described as confusion, even chaos.
+On one

-the blogosphere is filled with all sorts of ominous warnings about what is soon to come upon the world.
-Of
+extreme, the blogosphere is filled with all sorts of ominous warnings about what is soon to come upon the world.

 people into buying whatever magic potion they have concocted in order to prep for and save oneself from the